Where to Buy Plants Online

 Hopefully this post will give you some informed information about buying plants online or through a mail order nursery.

 Sorry, I had to include this photo of one of Ohio’s youngest nurseryman.
-This is our youngest grandson Gavin, and this little irishmen is 2-1/2 years old and he is a corker!
-This photo was snapped by my photographer daughter-in-law Lorelei McGroarty.
+This is our youngest grandson Gavin, and this little irishmen was 2-1/2 years old in this picture and he is a corker!

 Have you purchased plants online?